dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks.md

 After [adding your first connection, and starting data assessment](add-data-source-connection.md), we describe how to review the initial results from the basic statistics and profiling checks.
 Then, by using the DQOps [rule mining engine](../dqo-concepts/data-quality-rule-mining.md), we will automatically configure (mine) data quality checks to find the most common data quality issues.
+Next, we will run monitoring checks, review results and create an incident notification for data quality issues.

 ## Review basic statistics results